lulange/lulange.github.io/README.md

-This is a personal website that I use for my coding projects.
+This is a personal website that serves as both a bulletin-board and a showcase for my projects.